satushh/gloas/README.md

   │  BUILDER_PAYMENT_THRESHOLD_DENOMINATOR = 10                                 │
   │                                                                             │
-  │  This ensures payments only go through when there's strong consensus        │ │  that the block+payload were actually received and valid.                   │ │                                                                             │ │  AFTER withdrawable_epoch: Actual ETH Transfer                              │
-  │  ═════════════════════════════════════════════                              │
+  │  This ensures payments only go through when there's strong consensus        │ │  that the block was actually received and valid.                            │ │                                                                             │ │  AFTER withdrawable_epoch: Actual ETH Transfer                              │ │  ═════════════════════════════════════════════                              │